-Centered around Queen Street West between Trinity Bellwoods Park and Roncesvalles Avenue, Queer West is like The Gay Village’s younger, funkier, more hipster cousin.
-You won’t find any exclusively “gay bars” here, but you will find several venues and events that attract a mixed crowd of open-minded gays, straights, and everyone in between.
-In Queer West, you’re more likely to offend someone by your musical preference than by your sexual preference.
+Centered between Trinity Bellwoods Park and Roncesvalles Avenue, Queen Street West is like The Gay Village’s younger, funkier, more hipster cousin.
+You won’t find any exclusively “gay bars” here, but you will find several venues and events that attract a mixed crowd of open-minded gays, straights and everyone in between.
+In Queen West, you’re more likely to offend someone with your musical preference than with your sexual preference.

-With an abundance of trendy restaurants and cafes, edgy art galleries and shops – not to mention to some of the hottest nightlife in the city – Queer West is a must-stop spot for any traveler to the city.
+With an abundance of trendy restaurants and cafes, edgy art galleries and shops – not to mention some of the hottest nightlife in the city – Queen West is a must-stop spot for any traveller to the city.

 Mixed Crowds and Mixed Drinks

-Ask anyone in Toronto where the best nightlife is and there’s a good chance they’ll say it’s along West Queen West, right in the heart of the Queer West Village.
-Whether you’re in the mood for live music, dancing, or something more relaxed, you can find it here.
+Ask anyone in Toronto where the best nightlife is and there’s a good chance they’ll say it’s along West Queen West.
+Whether you’re in the mood for live music, dancing or something more relaxed, you can find it here.

 There’s always something going down at The Ossington, if you don’t mind a crowd.
 Sip on your drink of choice while grooving to the DJ in the front room.
-Or make your way to the back room for special performances and events, including monthly comedy nights, live theatre, film screenings, poetry readings, art auctions, and more.
+Or make your way to the back room for special performances and events, including weekly comedy nights, Karaoke, trivia nights, dance parties, and more.

 Over at The Beaver, you’ll find a differently themed dance party every night of the week.
-Plus, every Monday is Drag Industry Night, featuring an up-and-coming drag king or queen.
-For more drag entertainment (with a Latin-inspired twist) head north to Little Italy where El Convento Rico is renowned for its sultry weekend drag shows.
+Plus, every Monday is Drag Babies Superstar, a special competition aimed at up and coming new performers.
+For more drag entertainment (with a Latin-inspired twist) head north to Little Italy where El Convento Rico is renowned for its fun weekend drag shows.

 Music or movies?
 Poetry or prose?
 Minimalism or modernism?
-Queer West’s arts scene is so vibrant and diverse, you won’t have to choose.
-Oozing with creativity, the area is home to some of the city’s most cutting-edge galleries, performance venues, and arts festivals.
+Queen West’s arts scene is so vibrant and diverse, you won’t have to choose.
+Oozing with creativity, the area is home to some of the city’s most cutting-edge galleries, performance venues and arts festivals.

-The Queer West Village boasts the largest concentration of art galleries in Toronto, including the trendy Twist Gallery and the Museum of Contemporary Canadian Art.
+The area boasts the largest concentration of art galleries in Toronto, including the trendy Twist Gallery and for photography, the Stephen Bulger Gallery.
 Admire the work of established and emerging artists in gorgeous, well-lit spaces.
-If you prefer to experience art in auditory form, you can head to any of the area’s many live music venues, such as The Dakota Tavern or The Kathedral.
+If you prefer to experience art in auditory form, you can head to any of the area’s many live music venues, such as The Dakota Tavern or Velvet Underground.

-Every summer in August, Queer West celebrates its lesbian, gay, bisexual, and transgendered artistic community with the Queer Arts Festival – a week-long event that includes a film festival, spoken word events, concerts, art gallery tours by bicycle, and more.
+Every summer in August, Queen West celebrates its lesbian, gay, bisexual and transgendered artistic community with the Queer Arts Festival – a week-long event that includes a film festival, spoken word events, concerts, art gallery tours by bicycle and more.
 Take in art that challenges and explores the concept of sexuality.

-With its artsy-alternative vibe, happening nightlife, and welcoming atmosphere, it’s no wonder the Queer West Village has become a mecca for Toronto’s LGBTQ community.
-You haven’t experienced the full diversity of gay Toronto until you’ve been to Queer West.
+With its artsy-alternative vibe, happening nightlife and welcoming atmosphere, it’s no wonder Queen Street West has become a mecca for Toronto’s LGBTQ community.